RATADevelopment/RATA-Development/readme.md

-This repo is for update ideas and suggestions to be sent to.
+# **RATA Development Public Repo**

+Hello, this repo has all the changelogs of the RATA facility!
+It also is where your bug reports and suggestions are sent for developers to fix, all fixes will be in the changelogs.